 And morning found the breeze a hundred miles away.

-Analysis of Literary Devices Used in “Wind and Window Flower”
+Literary Devices in “Wind and Window Flower”

 Robert Frost skillfully employs a variety of literary devices to enhance the poem’s meaning and create a memorable reading experience.
 These devices work together to paint a vivid picture of the relationship between the wind and the flower and to convey the poem’s themes.